 The Catechism of the Catholic Church #2182 states that: "Participation in the communal celebration of the Sunday Eucharist is a testimony of belonging and of being faithful to Christ and to his Church.
 The faithful give witness by this to their communion in faith and charity.
 Together they testify to God’s holiness and their hope of salvation.
 They strengthen one another under the guidance of the Holy Spirit."

 The opportunity to meet Jesus in the Liturgy of the Word, join with His offering to the Father, and receive Him in the Eucharist is present throughout the week as well.
-At OLPH, daily Mass is celebrated on Tuesdays at 9 AM (chapel), Wednesdays at 6:30 PM (worship space), Thursdays at 12 Noon (chapel), and Fridays at 12 Noon (chapel).
-Celebrating daily Mass gives you the opportunity to hear more of God's Word and to celebrate feasts (such as memorials of saints) that are not typically celebrated on Sundays.
+At OLPH, daily Mass is celebrated on Mondays at 12:00 pm, Wednesdays at 6:30 PM, Thursdays and Fridays at 12 Noon.

 St. Thomas Aquinas, priest and Doctor of the Church, said: “In the life of the body a man is sometimes sick, and unless he takes medicine, he will die.
 Even so, in the spiritual life, a man is sick on account of sin.
 For that reason, he needs medicine so that he may be restored to health; and this grace is bestowed in the Sacrament of Penance.”
-At OLPH, we have regular opportunities to receive the Sacrament of Penance (also known as Reconciliation or Confession).
-Confessions are heard in the Reconciliation Room (located in the back of the worship space) on Wednesdays from 5:30 - 6 PM and on Saturdays from 4 - 5 PM.
-In Advent and Lent, we also participate in valley-wide reconciliation services with other local parishes.
+At OLPH, we have regular opportunities to receive the Sacrament of Penance (also known as Reconciliation or Confession) on Wednesdays from 5:30 - 6 PM and on Saturdays from 3:30 to 4:30 PM.